ryan-ju/fullstack-checklist/README.md

 * [Tracing](#tracing)
 * Service dependency graph based on traffic and healthcheck.
 This makes service grade/decommission safer
 * Service metrics and dashboard

+# QA

+> QA > writing test

+> QA is part of DevOps, not a separate team

+## Responsibility

+* Provide tooling/library/framework/process to make low level testing self-serviced by developers (unit tests, component tests, load tests).
+* Develop and own end user and high level tests, from an organisation or company perspective.
+* Test automation, reducing manual intervention.
+* Standardise test methodology across teams.
+* Reduce noise from fragile tests, false positives, long-time-known bugs, to prevent distraction and increase sensitivity to true positives across the company.

 # Theories of computing